rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 - [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [Install doctl](https://www.digitalocean.com/docs/apis-clis/doctl/how-to/install/)

-From this moment on I am assuming that you have succesfully installed `kubectl` and authenticated `doctl`.
+From this moment on I am assuming that you have succesfully installed and configured `kubectl` and `doctl`.

 When those are installed please visit the Digital Ocean dashboard and go to your cluster.
 There you will find a command to connect to your cluster, for easy multiple-cluster management.